-- An ‘unmarried’ partner who has lived with the person for at least two years prior to the application being submitted in a relationship similar to marriage.
+- An ‘unmarried’ partner who has lived with the person for at least two years before the application is submitted in a relationship similar to marriage.

-If you want more information about processing a FLR(M) visa application, check our in-depth guide here.
+If you want more information about processing an FLR(M) visa application, check our in-depth guide here.

-Now that we have got that out of the way, let’s discuss the other costs that you may have to pay towards the FLR(M) visa / spouse visa extension.
+Now that we have got that out of the way, let’s discuss the other costs that you may have to pay toward the FLR(M) visa/spouse visa extension.